jimagane/finalproject/README.md

 https://api.yelp.com/v3/businesses  https://www.yelp.com/embed/widgets.js

-Use of Herokuapp to assist with access of API data (would normally be accessed through use of own server):
+Use of Herokuapp to assist with access of API data (would normally be accessed through use of own server, but using Herokuapp for sake of demonstrating API use for Udacity class project):

 https://cors-anywhere.herokuapp.com